benhdev/Connect/README.md

 Connect provides a **Client** utility for LocalPlayer interaction and has various built-in event implementations

 > [!WARNING]
-> This utility is only available from within a client-sided environment
+> This utility is only available from within client-sided environments

 Accessing the Client